saikumarkusangi/Smart-Bank/README.md

 Step5:For logging out or deleting the account long press and speak in the mic

-Apk file is in the code section named "smark bank.apk"
+Apk file is in the code section named "app-release.apk"

 video link :